 Immaculata offers an installment plan which allows students to distribute term costs over three installment payment dates during a traditional term.
 There is a \$25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not included as part of the installment payment plan.
 Installment plan due dates are based on a traditional term, not course schedules.
 Students must complete an enrollment form and pay the \$25 fee each term.
-Forms are available online at MyIU, on the Student Finances page, under Student Account Resources.
+Forms are available online at MyIU, using the menu bar to the left, select Resources and then Student Finances.
+Scroll down to Documents & Forms.
 Late payment fees apply.